juliandreas/dire-cli/COMMANDS.md

 - Scans your configured i18n files
 - Identifies missing translations
 - Applies glossary and memory translations
-- Uses AI to generate translations for missing keys
+- Uses the configured provider to generate translations for missing keys
 - Saves results back to your files

 ### `dire init`